-The Board, together with its committees and management team, routinely reviews the feedback received from our stockholders - through formal stockholder engagements, stockholder voting results and routine communication during the year - creating a feedback loop of transparency into our compensation and governance practices.
+The Board, together with its committees and management team, routinely reviews and responds to the feedback received from our stockholders - through formal stockholder engagements, stockholder voting results and routine communication during the year - creating a feedback loop of transparency into our compensation and governance practices.
 The continuous dialog supplements the Board's customary review of our governance and compensation programs, policies and/or practices as it considers areas for enhancement or improvement.
-The illustration below further details our stockholder engagement and feedback consideration methods: